Kangean language

-Kangean (bĕsa Kangéan) is a Austronesian language spoken by the Kangean people, which is an ethnic group native to Kangean Islands region, north of the Bali Sea.
-It is native to Kangean and the surrounding islands.
-The Kangean language is closely related to Madurese and partly mutually intelligible with it, and is often considered a dialect of Madurese.
+Kangean (Bĕsa Kangéan, Bhânta Kangèyan, or Oca' Kangèyan) is a Austronesian language spoken by the Kangean ethnic group, an ethnic group originating from Kangean Island in the Kangean Islands region, north of the Bali Sea.

 Writing system

 Viewed from an ethnolinguistic perspective from the discovery of inscriptions on the Kangean Islands, the original Kangean language is unknown or it can be concluded that so far it does not have its own traditional script.
 From time to time, the use of scripts from other languages has been used to write literary works in the Kangean language, including the Carakan, Lontara, Mangkasara, Pegon, and the Latin scripts which is currently the most frequently used.

 Latin

 The Kangean language is present generally written in the 26-letter Latin script, but the use of the letters ⟨X⟩ and ⟨Z⟩ is generally rare in everyday life except in names.
 In Dutch colonial times, the Latin script used in Kangean had diacritics like the Latin script for Old Javanese used to distinguish sounds in words; for example, the word tepaq (transl. har. 'appropriate') used to be written as tĕppaq, but nowadays Kangean tends to be written without diacritics and has undergone spelling standardization following Javanese spelling but simpler (for example, the word bathik in Javanese would be spelled as batik in Kangean).